51 Comments

 You asked so I have responded.
 A warning, this is very lengthy but the subject is not easy.

 You are correct that TMX is not yet at capacity but it is coming very close.
-If you recall, TMX to FOREVER to actually be built but that was after very extensive hearings and court challenges and prior to that there was - as is simply necessary for prudent operators - VERY extensive planning, surveying, yada, yada, yada.
+If you recall, TMX took FOREVER to actually be built but that was after very extensive hearings and court challenges and prior to that there was - as is simply necessary for prudent operators - VERY extensive planning, surveying, yada, yada, yada.
 Think in the order of ten or more years.

 Therefore, if we wait until TMX is full - which will occur fairly soon - and then start the process for a new pipeline then it would be ten years-ish before completion.
 If you think that MC will make that faster, I have some swamp land to sell you.